 Employment Protection, International Specialization, and Innovation

-We develop a model to analyze the implications of firing costs on incentives for R & D and international specialization.
-The key idea is that, to avoid paying firing costs, the country with a rigid labor market will tend to produce relatively secure goods, at a late stage of their product life cycle.
-Under international trade, an international product cycle emerges where, roughly, new goods are first produced in the low firing cost country and then move to the high firing cost country.
-We show that in the closed economy, an increase in firing costs does not necessarily imply a reduction in R & D; it crucially depends on the riskiness of R & D activity relative to production activity.
-In the open economy, however, an increase in firing cost is much more likely to reduce R & D intensity.
+We develop a model to analyze the implications of firing costs on incentives for R&D and international specialization.
+The Key idea is paying the firing cost, the country with a rigid labor market will tend to produce relatively secure goods, at a late stage of their product life cycle.
+Under international trade, an international product cycle emerges where, roughly, new goods are first produced in the low firing cost country which will specialize in "secondary innovations," that is, improvements in existing goods, while the low firing cost country will specialize more in "primary innovation," that is, invention of new goods.

 JEL Classification: F12, F17, J21, J32, O3